Who Is Cristiano Ronaldo?

 Cristiano Ronaldo is dating the Spanish model Georgina Rodriguez; the couple was first seen together publicly around November 2016.
 In June 2017, the couple welcomed twins, a boy and a girl, via a surrogate.
 In November 2017 Rodriguez added to their family with the birth of another girl.
 Ronaldo’s first child, Cristiano Jr., was born to a former girlfriend in June 2010.

 In March 2017, self-taught sculptor Emanuel Santos unveiled a bronze bust of Cristiano Ronaldo at the airport in Ronaldo’s hometown of Madeira, Portugal.
-The statue was ridiculed for its apparent lack of likeness to the soccer player, but Santos defended his work.
-“I asked [Ronaldo] what he thought of the result and he said he liked it,” said Santos.
-“He only asked for some wrinkles that give him a certain expression to his face when he laughs to be changed.
-He said it made him look older and asked for it to be thinned out a bit to make it smoother and more jovial.”
+The statue was ridiculed for its sinister smile and apparent lack of likeness to its subject, though Santos didn't seem to understand the uproar.
+"I asked [Ronaldo] what he thought of the result and he said he liked it," said Santos.
+"He only asked for some wrinkles that give him a certain expression to his face when he laughs to be changed.
+He said it made him look older and asked for it to be thinned out a bit to make it smoother and more jovial."

 When and Where Was Ronaldo Born?